 Whistler Athletes' Centre

-The Whistler Athletes' Centre with its lodge and townhome accommodation and high performance centre has become the epicentre of athlete training and development in Whistler.
-Along with the new Whistler Olympic Park and Whistler Sliding Centre venues, the facilities will enhance the capacity of sport in the region, the province and the country.
+The Whistler Athletes' Centre with its lodge and townhome accommodation and high performance centre has become the epi-centre of athlete training and development in Whistler.

-Organizations such as the Whistler Gymnastics Club and the Whistler Adaptive Sport Program will be permanently located in the centre post-Games.
-It is anticipated that some sport programming will be offered to the general public.
-After the handover from VANOC in 2010, the facilities are now operated by Whistler 2010 Sport Legacies, as are the Nordic and sliding venues.
+Organizations such as the Whistler Gymnastics Club and the Whistler Adaptive Sport Program are permanently located in the centre, and sport programming is offered to the general public.
+The facilities are operated by Whistler Sport Legacies, as are the Nordic and sliding venues.

-The development of Whistler's newest neighbourhood has been managed by the municipality's wholly owned subsidiary, Whistler 2020 Development Corporation, and made possible by the support of the Province of British Columbia, the Government of Canada, and the Vancouver Organizing Committee (VANOC).
+The development of the area was managed by the municipality's wholly owned subsidiary, Whistler 2020 Development Corporation, and made possible by the support of the Province of British Columbia, the Government of Canada, and the Vancouver Organizing Committee (VANOC).